 - Do not drive in the big cities.
 There is no reason for it, and the traffic is heavy.
 Instead, plan to visit the towns and only then rent the car (or vice versa).

 - After I read different driving survival guides about Greece, I purchased full coverage insurance.
 You can do the same.

-The main toll road, which you might be using, is highway #6.
+The main toll road you might be using is highway #6.
 There is also the fast lane at the entrance to Tel Aviv and the Carmel tunnels.
 All of them have several types of subscriptions, including video subscriptions.
 And for video subscribers, the license plates are automatically scanned, and the bills are sent to the car owner (either by regular mail or email).
-Accordingly, at road #6 there are no cashiers, and you cannot pay for your drive.
+Accordingly, on road #6, there are no cashiers, and you cannot pay for your drive.
 Instead, the rental company will receive the bill.
-Therefore, ask at the rental office whether you can use toll roads.
+Therefore, ask the rental office whether you can use toll roads.

 If you choose to, you can avoid toll roads and set Waze not to take them into account.

 In most cases, regular grey curbs mean free parking.
 But, there are rare cases when a city municipality does not paint the curb but puts a sign at the beginning of the street.
 So stay away from that pitfall.
 Blue and white means that this parking costs money.
 Either pay using one of the above apps or look for the parking meter (which is not always easy to find).
 And do not park in all other colors.

 When you are not sure, either ask a local or park at a paid parking lot.
 Do not expect mercy from a city municipality if you get a ticket since, in most cases, there will be none.

 According to OECD Tourism Trends and Policies 2018, tourism as a percentage of GDP in Israel is 2.4%.
 It is lower than the OECD average, which is 4.2%, and closer to the number in the United States, which is 2.7%.
 Nonetheless, tourism is quite developed, and there are different tour guides and tour firms.